25747/poke-the-dot/README.md

 # poke-the-dot

-A game for my three-year-old, made in less than a day See current build here: https://25747.github.io
+A game for my three-year-old, made in less than a day.

+See current build here: https://25747.github.io

 ## Libraries used